andrejkurusiov/advent-of-code-2020/README.md

-# advent-of-code-2020
+# Advent of Code challenge

-My solutions for [advent-of-code-2020](https://adventofcode.com/2020) challenges in #Python3.
+My solutions for an [Advent of Code](https://adventofcode.com/) challenges in #Python3.
+Started in year 2020; solutions of each year are kept in their own folder together with source data file.

-For running you need only working installation of Python3; task input is provided in the corresponding *.txt file.
+For running you need only working installation of Python3; task input is provided in the corresponding `*.txt` file.

-P.S.
-Some solutions are not optimized in order to show more basic options and learning process.
+_Some solutions are not optimized in order to show more basic options and learning process._